pgRouting/pgrouting/doc/src/migration.rst

 WHERE

-Directionality problems where calculated based on codes.
+Directionality problems were calculated based on codes.

 .. rubric:: Dead ends.